-- 1-1.
+1-1.
 The answer to this question will vary with each university's location.
 However, it is likely most students will reveal that their parents are employed in non-manufacturing jobs.
-Instructors may wish to emphasize that the large numbers of service sector employees and knowledge workers reflect a trend. - 1-2.
-This question is designed to encourage students to think about some of the information reporting limitations imposed by the traditional accounting general ledger architecture.
-Other activities that do not require journal entries include (1) obtaining a line of credit, (2) issuing purchase requisitions or purchase orders, (3) signing contracts, (4) hiring a new executive, and (5) sending financial information to investors or bank loan personnel.
-But instructors may wish to point out that important information about a company's business transactions may be included in an annual report outside the financial statements.
-The management letters and footnotes in annual reports may reveal more about a company's future prospects than the financial statements themselves.
+Instructors may wish to emphasize that the large numbers of service sector employees and knowledge workers reflect a trend.

+1-2.
+This question encourages students to think about some of the information reporting limitations imposed by the traditional accounting general ledger architecture.
+Other business activities (or business events) that do not require journal entries include (1) obtaining a line of credit, (2) issuing purchase requisitions or purchase orders, (3) signing contracts, (4) hiring a new executive, and (5) sending financial information to investors or bank loan personnel.
+Instructors may wish to point out that important information about a company's business activities may be included in an annual report outside the financial statements.
+The management letters and footnotes in annual reports may reveal much about a company's future prospects.